maheshsabnis/Blazmeanbatch3/reactjsapp/readme.md

         - Route Object
           - Used to define a route table
           - Properties
-            - component, the component to navigate to
+            - element, the component to navigate to
             - path, the URL for navigation
             - exact, the URL matcher to match the route URL and execute navigation
-        - RedirectTo
+        - Redirect (Removed) in V6.0+
           - Used to redirect to specific Route path
           - Property
             - 'to', accept the URL to navigate to
-        - Switch
+        - Switch (removed) by Routes in V 6.0+
           - Object used to contains the Route Table
         - Link
           - define a route link